Abnormal Fetal Position and Presentation

 Diagnosis of brow presentation

 Brow presentation can often be diagnosed through a vaginal examination during labor.
-If there are no conclusive signs from the physical examination alone, an ultrasound can also be used.
-Warning signs of brow presentation may include signs of fetal distress or lack of labor progression.
+If there are no conclusive signs from the physical examination, an ultrasound can show brow presentation.

 Management of brow presentation